CLR Roasters Opens Distribution to Northeast For Josie's Java House and Cafe La Rica Coffee Brands Via Alliance With Leading Distributor, Vel-Mac Foods

+SAN DIEGO, CA -- (Marketwired) -- 06/08/17 -- CLR Roasters Opens Distribution to Northeast For Josie's Java House and Cafe La Rica Coffee Brands Via Alliance With Leading Distributor, Vel-Mac Foods

-SAN DIEGO, CA -- (Marketwired) -- 06/07/17 -- Youngevity International, Inc. (OTCQX: YGYI) today announced that its wholly-owned subsidiary CLR Roasters has forged an alliance with prestigious food distributor Vel-Mac Foods.
+SAN DIEGO, CA -- Jun 7, 2017 -- Youngevity International, Inc. (OTCQX: YGYID) today announced that its wholly-owned subsidiary CLR Roasters has forged an alliance with prestigious food distributor Vel-Mac Foods.
 Vel-Mac has selected CLR Roasters' coffees as the first and only coffees that the company will distribute.
 It will represent CLR's premier gourmet coffee brands -- Josie's Java House K-Cups and Café La Rica brand Espresso -- throughout the Northeast in states that include New York, New Jersey, Connecticut, Massachusetts, Pennsylvania, Delaware and Maryland.

 "The relationship with Vel-Mac extends our CLR Roasters company-owned coffee brands to a large footprint of strategic retail accounts throughout the Northeast," stated Dave Briskie, President and CFO of Youngevity.
 "Consumers in key states and in premiere cities including New York, Boston and Philadelphia will be able to enjoy the quality and excellence delivered by Josie's Java House and Café La Rica.
 We are optimistic that both our company owned brands will continue to expand across the US."